vanbwodonk/pihat-cooling/README.md

 ## Features

-1. Cheap.
-At least from my local shop.

-2. Wide range DC power input up to 40 Volt (or battery for my application).
+1. Wide range DC power input up to 40 Volt (or battery for my application).

-3. Fan controller with switchable 5 volt or direct DC in supply.
+2. Fan controller with switchable 5 volt or direct DC in supply.
 Change **J2** jumper close to pi header for 5 Volt fan supply or jumper close to button for direct DC supply.
 Usually pi fan is for 5 Volt, but i try 5 volt fan with 12 volt battery is no problem at all.

-4. Overheat indicator with led (1 led programmable).
+3. Overheat indicator with led (1 led programmable).

-5. Over voltage + Reverse protection.
+4. Over voltage + Reverse protection.

    You can replace all components.
 Just a little note for **Q1** and **Q3** (P-Channel Mosfet) drain current is 3 Ampere or more.

-6. 2 programmable button (i used it for shutdown & reboot).
+5. 2 programmable button (i used it for shutdown & reboot).

 ## Installation